DataDog/integrations-extras/upbound_uxp/README.md

 This Datadog integration facilitates the monitoring of Universal Crossplane and provider Kubernetes pods.
+Metrics are sent from Upbound's pods in the self hosted customer environment to the customer's Datadog account.
-The value of observing the metrics is to be aware of the health of this self managed infrastructure provisioning and resource lifecycle management ecosystem to rest assured that the infrastructure is properly managed, or that actions may be needed to correct its configuration.
+They that track the health of this self-managed infrastructure provisioning and resource lifecycle management ecosystem, including data on performance and resource consumption.

 The metrics inform about performance and resource consumption.
 This helps validating the Univeral Crossplane management cluster sizing and enables optimization.

 The checks monitor [Upbound UXP](https://docs.upbound.io/uxp/) related metrics.
 It looks for UXP and provider pods by default in the upbound-system Kubernetes namespace.
 The Upbound and provider pods emit metrics at port 8080/metrics in